 A few other things you can do to ensure that these products work as described is to protect your hair at night by wearing a satin bonnet, keep your hair moisturized so it can retain more length, and be gentle with your edges.

 Many women have used hair growth vitamins successfully.
-However, in order for hair vitamins to work for you, you must take it in the recommended dosage so you don’t overwhelm your body with an excess amount that it now end up doing more harm than good.
+However, in order for hair vitamins to work for you, you must take it in the recommended dosage so that you don’t overwhelm your body with an excess amount that it ends up doing more harm than good.

 Essentially, hair growth vitamins work to supplement your body with any hair benefiting nutrients it might be lacking due to an unhealthy diet.
 This means that if you’re not eating healthy and getting the required amount of nutrients you need for a healthy body, your hair growth factory will slow down.